THE CORTEX COLLECTIVE PHILOSOPHY

 A nervous system focused on survival has fewer resources available for learning, emotional regulation, social connection, problem-solving and growth.
 This is not a reflection of character, intelligence or motivation.
 It is simply how nervous systems operate under stress, particularly when that stress has been present for years or even decades.

-One of the things I have come to understand is that many neurodivergent people spend so much of their lives adapting to environments that do not feel safe that the adaptations themselves can become invisible.
+Over time, I have come to understand that many neurodivergent people spend so much of their lives adapting to environments that do not feel safe that the adaptations themselves can become invisible.

 At its core, masking is a protective strategy.